Updated 9th October 2022 to incorporate what we already know about the 2023 season.

 There didn’t seem to be any change in sight until Dorna decided this no longer provided fans with the best possible racing experience.

-First, we need to understand the difference between factory teams and satellites teams.
+If you are new to MotoGP first, we need to understand the difference between factory teams and satellites teams.

 In theory this means the factory riders have the latest bike with the latest technology and access to the best engineers, mechanics and so on.